WARNING: Aboriginal and Torres Strait Islander viewers are advised that the following article may contain images and/or audio of deceased persons.

 Curator Jenny Gall continues her series of articles charting the career of Catherine Martin and her celebrated collaboration with director Baz Luhrmann.
 Catherine Martin is the most awarded Australian in Oscar history.
 Here, Jenny looks at her work on two of Baz’s period blockbusters.

 For the epic Australia (2008), Catherine was co-producer, production designer and costume designer.
 On The Great Gatsby (2013), she served as producer, production designer (with Karen Murphy as associate production designer) and costume designer.
-Her work on both films features in the Australians & Hollywood exhibition at the NFSA.
+Her work on both films featured in the Australians & Hollywood exhibition, which was on display at the NFSA from January 2022 to January 2024.

 Australia (2008) was the first film where Catherine Martin designed both the sets and the costumes completely alone.
 Baz Luhrmann's motion picture event was the biggest and most expensive Australian film produced to date.
 It encompassed everything from a mammoth cattle drive to the bombing of Darwin during the Second World War and was an epic undertaking, becoming a box-office sensation on its release in Australia in November 2008.